EriBloo/laravel-cache-objects/README.md

 ## Extending

-I created this package with ease of configuration in mind so you can easly create `CacheKey`, `CacheValueTransformer` or `CacheObjectDriver` that will suit your needs.
+I created this package with ease of configuration in mind so you can easly create `Key`, `Transformer` or `Driver` that will suit your needs.
 Additionally if you have any ideas of classes that could be incorporated into main package feel free to open an Issue or Pull Request.

 ## PHPStan